WordPress Basic Settings For Beginners

 - Excerpt: The excerpt will display 2-3 lines of the blog post.

 The excerpt is recommended and we are using excerpts on our website.

-Leave it to uncheck.
+Leave it unchecked.
 When checked your website is not indexed to search engines like google.

 Default post settings: